AdrianKriger/osm_LoD1_3DCityModel/docs/docs/cjson/cjson_meta.md

 ---

 It is recommended to define metadata for the 3D City Model in the respective `param.json`.
-While a mininum example with a brief explanation of the metadata parameters are given here the reader is encouraged to explore the comprehensive [CityJSON Specifications](https://www.cityjson.org/specs/1.1.0/#metadata).
+While a minimum example with a brief explanation of the metadata parameters are given here the reader is encouraged to explore the comprehensive [CityJSON Specifications](https://www.cityjson.org/specs/1.1.0/#metadata).

 ## Table of contents
 {: .no_toc .text-delta }